Skip to content

 App Platform offers many recommendations and best practices and hardly enforces any principles, e.g. it’s possible to adopt the concept of the module structure without the Scope class or Presenters.
 Presenters can be used without Compose UI.
 This and the fact that App Platform is extensible allows for an incremental adoption.
 Apps can leverage the concepts and the framework without migrating all code at once.

 For example, instead of going all in on the unidirectional dataflow, Android apps can start adopting Presenters and Renderers on an Activity by Activity or Fragment by Fragment basis.
-Our Android app initially used Dagger 2 and Anvil as dependency injection framework and made it interop with kotlin-inject-anvil before switching fully.
+Today we recommend starting new App Platform code with Metro.
+Earlier, our Android app initially used Dagger 2 and Anvil as dependency injection framework and later made it interop with kotlin-inject-anvil before switching fully.

-Can I use Metro, Dagger 2 or any other DI framework?
+Can I use Dagger 2 or any other DI framework?

 It depends, but likely yes.
-We’ve chosen kotlin-inject-anvil because it supports Kotlin Multiplatform and verifies the dependency graph at compile time.
+App Platform recommends Metro as the default DI framework because it supports Kotlin Multiplatform, verifies the dependency graph at compile time, and is the direction the framework docs and examples assume.

 Dagger 2 is more challenging, because it only supports Android and JVM application.
-That said, App Platform started on Android we used to use Dagger 2.
-We bridged the Dagger 2 components with the kotlin-inject-anvil components for interop and this served us well for a long time until we fully migrated to kotlin-inject-anvil.
+Metro is the recommended default today, though App Platform started on Android with Dagger 2 and we first bridged those Dagger 2 components with kotlin-inject-anvil for interop.

 How does App Platform compare to Circuit?